An Extractive-and-Abstractive Framework for Source Code Summarization: Motivating Example

-\textbf{Our solution.} We also use our {\toolname} to generate a summary for $c_1$.
-The last summary (i.e., ExAbstractive Summary) in Figure~\ref{fig:motivation_example}(b) is generated by {\toolname}.
-We can observe that 1) compared with the extractive summary generated by ~\cite{2010-Program-Comprehension-with-Code-Summarization}, the exabstractive summary has a good naturalness and like written by a human; 2) compared with the abstractive summary generated by ~\cite{2020-CodeBERT}, the exabstractive summary can cover all of the four parts and is closer to the reference summary.
-Based on the above observations, it is obvious that our method can generate human-written-like summaries while preserving important factual details.
-We owe the good performance of our method on their ability to give more attention to important statements.
-Intuitively, the second part (Green font) is a translation or summary of the factual details (key terms ``key'') contained in the important statements \textit{V oldValue = cacheMap.remove(key);} and \textit{ Log.debug(``Removed cache entry for'{}''', key);}.
-The fourth part (Orange font) is a translation or summary of the factual details contained in the important conditional statement \textit{if(oldValue) != null)}.
-The above three important statements are successfully predicted by our extractive module, as shown Figure~\ref{fig:motivation_example}(b).
-More details about the extractive module are introduced in Section~\ref{subsubsec:training_of_extractor}).
+To overcome the drawbacks of existing extractive and abstractive methods, we propose an extractive-and-abstractive framework, i.e., {\toolname}. {\toolname} simultaneously inherits the advantages of both extractive and abstractive methods.
+For example, the last summary (i.e., ExAbstractive Summary) in Figure~\ref{fig:motivation_example}(b) is generated by {\toolname} for $c_1$.
+We can observe that 1) compared with the extractive summary generated by~\cite{2010-Program-Comprehension-with-Code-Summarization}, the exabstractive summary has a good naturalness and is like written by a human; 2) compared with the abstractive summary generated by ~\cite{2020-CodeBERT}, the exabstractive summary can cover all of the four parts and is closer to the reference summary.
+In the next section, we will introduce the design details of {\toolname}.